hexokinase-ii/math-rush/README.md

 # Math Rush
 Math based games for UH Manoa students!

-More information [here.] (https://github.com/hexokinase/hexokinase.github.io)
+<a class="button" href="http://mathrush.meteorapp.com/">View the Application</a>

+<a class="button" href="https://github.com/hexokinase/math-rush">View on Github</a>